dglauber1/dglauber1.github.io/index.md

 title: at least
 time: 🌔
 ---
-"i'm depressed...
-...but at least i'm sexy"
+"...at least i'm sexy"
-was my first thought
+i thought to myself
-when i woke up
+as i
+finally
+got out of bed
 this afternoon